Sidra Medicine: History

-Qatar Foundation, a quasi-government organization, allotted a massive $7.9 billion budget for the hospital's construction.
+Qatar Foundation, a quasi-government organization, allocated a $7.9 billion budget for the hospital's construction.
 It first selected the center's contractors in 2008 but in 2014 assigned new contractors to complete the project.

 Biomedical research first began at Sidra in 2015.
-Outpatient care facilities and services were inaugurated in May 2016; as of 2018 there are at least 50 outpatient facilities.
+Outpatient care facilities and services were inaugurated in May 2016.
+As of 2018, there were more than 50 outpatient clinics and services.
 Throughout 2017, more than 25,000 people were treated at the hospital's outpatient clinic.

 On 14 January 2018, Sidra launched its inpatient hospital with 400 beds, treating 10 patients on its initial day of opening.
 The hospital became fully commissioned in 2018, after the construction of an emergency department and the addition of further services.

-On 13 May 2024, Sidra and the Children’s Hospital of Philadelphia announced they had entered into a Memorandum of Understanding to establish the first-ever pediatric bone marrow transplant program in Qatar.
+On 13 May 2024, Sidra and the Children's Hospital of Philadelphia announced they had entered into a Memorandum of Understanding to establish the first-ever pediatric bone marrow transplant program in Qatar.

 Roughly 3,900 staff members were retained by Sidra at the time of inaugurating its inpatient hospital.